Tungcg1906/Tungcg1906/README.md

 - 📍 I'm presently in Padova, Italy.
 - 🔭 I’m currently working on “Particle detectors optimization with deep learning techniques” topic at [INFN](https://www.pd.infn.it/it/).
 - 🌐 Explore my [porfolio website](https://tungcg1906.github.io/NguyenXuanTung/) for my background.
-- 🤝 Open to collaborations and excited to contribute to innovative projects!
+- 🤝 Open to collaborations.
 - 👨‍💻 Interested in data science,  machine learning, and complex systems.